SC341 - Multi-carrier Modulation and Superchannels for Terabit-class Transceivers

 Short Course Audience:

 This course is intended for engineers, researchers and technical managers who would like to gain a better understanding about the design trade-offs in Terabit-class transceivers.
 We focus especially on the benefits of technologies such as multi-carrier modulation and Superchannels in the realization of next-generation optical transport systems.
-Apart from the theory and concepts behind optical OFDM, the implementation and system design will be discussed in detail, such that the participants can obtain a good level of understanding for the different design trade-offs.
-Participants should have a comprehensive knowledge in the field of fiber-optic transmission systems as well as optical modulation and detection; no previous knowledge of OFDM is required.
-Past attendees of the course will find substantial updates and new information, and they are encouraged to attend again.
+Apart from the theory and concepts behind multicarrier modulation, the implementation and system design will be discussed in detail, such that the participants can obtain a good level of understanding for the different design trade-offs.
+Participants should have a comprehensive knowledge in the field of fiber-optic transmission systems as well as optical modulation and detection; no previous knowledge of multicarrier modulation systems is required.

 Dirk van den Borne received his Ph.D. degrees in electric engineering from the Eindhoven University of Technology, The Netherlands.
 During his Ph.D. research he succeeded in the first-ever demonstration of 100G modulation and detection with coherent detection and digital signal processing, now the established industry standard for 100G transport.
 In 2008 he joined Nokia Siemens Networks where he was responsible for the optical system performance of the DWDM portfolio.
 Since 2012 he works at Juniper Networks, where he is a director of architecture and advises service providers worldwide on their network evolution strategy.
 Dr. van den Borne has spoken frequently at major industry events, authored and co-authored more than 100 peer-reviewed papers and conference contributions and holds several patents on optical communication.
 He is an associate editor for PTL and served on various technical program committees.
 He received several awards, including the 2007 telecommunication award from the Dutch Royal Institute of Engineers.